tiaaburton/MADS_Capstone/docs/index.markdown

 To make our work accessible, we wanted to set up a virtual machine.
 Initially, we deployed the application on GCP Google Compute Engine.
 The container was deployed successfully but didn’t run on start as planned.
 A workaround was to run the container with ‘tmux’ and ‘flask run’ from the command line interface; the logs for this method revealed the size and RAM of the free machine, a micro E2, were insufficient to run our multi-threaded process.
 Another free platform for deployment was PythonAnywhere by Anaconda.
 A similar issue arose with this platform since there is limited RAM and storage for free projects.
 In future iterations of the application, VMs and other deployment infrastructure should be estimated by the project's final size, so free credits and class-supported infrastructure are leveraged accordingly.

 ## Appendix B - Project Challenges
 The below items list some of the recurring challenges we had when working on this project.
-Fortunately, we feel these challenges are common and can be mitigated for future projects.
+Fortunately, these challenges are common and can be mitigated for future projects.

-* **GitHub Merge Conflicts** - One challenge we kept running into was that of conflicting code within GitHub.
-Often after pushing code, we would have to do a pull and resolve conflicts in the code base.
+* **GitHub Merge Conflicts** - One challenge we kept running into was the conflicting code within GitHub.
+We would often have to do a pull after pushing code and resolve conflicts in the code base.
 These would sometimes take hours to troubleshoot to ensure everything worked properly.
-Towards the end of the project, we became better at segmenting code by ownership which helped decrease the merge conflicts we encountered.
+Towards the end of the project, we improved at segmenting code by ownership which helped decrease the merge conflicts we encountered.

 * **Stack Complexity** - Admittingly, our stack is quite complex for a 3-month project.
 We incorporated Python, Flask, Dash, MongoDB, Google SSO, Google Cloud, and EC2, among other technologies.
-While these technologies gave us flexibility in how we developed our app, they also presented a number of challenges with concerns to integrating all of these technologies.
+While these technologies gave us flexibility in how we developed our app, they also presented several challenges with concerns about integrating all of these technologies.
 If we had spent more time upfront architecting the solution and investigating technologies, we could have developed a more streamlined technology stack.

 * **Project Scope** - Our project had an ambitious scope.
 It’s safe to say that we are all happy with the results and ability to accomplish so much in so little time; however, the project could have benefited from a more limited scope to ensure a quality end product.
 Additionally, once we accomplished our original scope, we could have then expanded it to include more features.